Alternator: DynamoDB API in Scylla¶

 --alternator-write-isolation configuration option.
 Additionally, the write

-isolation policy for a specific table can be overriden by tagging the table
+isolation policy for a specific table can be overridden by tagging the table

 (at CreateTable time, or any time later with TagResource) with the key